-9.9 Each party may question the other, or any of the witnesses, when recognized.
-Panel members, when recognized, may question all parties.
+9.9 Each party may question the other, or any of the witnesses, when recognized by the Chair.
+Panel members, when recognized, may question all parties with questions that are pertinent to the case being discussed.
 The panel shall disregard information that is not in response to a direct question.

 9.10 The Chair will summarize and clarify point(s) at issue.